XiaoTaoWang/NeoLoopFinder/README.rst

 In our paper, we showed that neo-loops frequently involved oncogenes or tumor-suppressor genes in cancer.
 But how can we know whether a specific gene is involved in neo-loops or not in a sample?
-For this job, we provide the *searchSVbyGene* command, which takes a loop file returned by *neoloop-caller* and a gene name as inputs, and output a list of SV assemblies, where the input gene is involved in neo-loops on those assemblies::
+For this job, we provide the *searchSVbyGene* command, which takes a loop file returned by *neoloop-caller* and a gene name as inputs, and outputs a list of SV assemblies, where the input gene is involved in neo-loops on those assemblies::

     $ searchSVbyGene -L SKNMC.neo-loops.txt -G MYC